mikalv/harbor/README.md

 #!/bin/bash
 harbor-ipa-client-install
 ```
-It typically takes about an hour and a half to get here on a Intel Xeon 1230, 32GB, and a SSD.
+It typically takes about an hour and a half to get here on a Intel Xeon 1230, 32GB, SSD, 150Mbs(Cable modem - UK).

-Now restart the node, once it has come back up run ```docker info``` if it has an entry like: ```etcd://etcd.os-etcd.svc.build.${OS_DOMAIN}:4001``` then you are ready to actually start harbor for real:
+Now restart the node, once it has come back up run ```docker info``` if it has an entry like: ```etcd://etcd.os-etcd.svc.${OS_DOMAIN}:4001``` then you are ready to actually start harbor for real:

 ```bash
 #!/bin/bash